ryhats11/TopPicksTool/replit.md

 - **GEOs Table**: Stores geographic regions with code, name, and sort order
 - **Brands Table**: Global brand directory with name, default URL, and status
 - **GeoBrandRankings Table**: Junction table for GEO-Brand relationships with position and RPC data
+  - Position (nullable): 1-10 for featured brands, null for non-featured brands
-  - Position (1-10 ranking), RPC in cents, optional notes, timestamp
+  - RPC in cents, optional affiliate link, timestamp
-  - Unique constraints on (geoId, position) and (geoId, brandId) to prevent duplicates
+  - Unique constraints on (geoId, position) when position is not null, and (geoId, brandId) to prevent duplicates
   - Foreign keys to GEOs and Brands with cascade delete
+  - Supports both featured (top 10 ranked) and unlimited non-featured brands per GEO
 - UUID-based primary keys generated via `gen_random_uuid()`
 - Immutability feature prevents deletion of websites with marked Sub-IDs